gomorpheus/morpheus-apidoc/source/includes/_zones.md

-location  |  | Optional location for your zone visibility      | private | private or public accountId |  | Specifies which Tenant this zone should be assigned to config |  | For non standard zone types, this is a json encoded string with config properties for openstack and Amazon.
+location  |  | Optional location for your zone visibility      | private | private or public accountId |  | Specifies which Tenant this zone should be assigned to enabled | true | Can be used to disable the cloud autoRecoverPowerState |  | Automatically Power on VMs config |  | Map containing zone configuration settings.
 See the section on specific zone types for details.

 Additional config properties are dynamic and depend on the type of cloud.
 See [Cloud Types](#cloud-types).